IBM/mac-ibm-notifications/README.md

 ## Scope

-The purpose of this project is to provide a template for new open source repositories.
+The purpose of this project is to provide an useful tool to system administrators to trigger interactive popups and notification banners to the end user.

 ## Usage